tianyi-lab/BenTo/readme.md

 The "reduced" benchmark only contains a few representative tasks in the original ones, such that the performance on the "reduced" benchmark can serve as an approximation to the performance on the original ones.

 ### Citation
-Please consider cite our paper and the original datasets if you find this work useful.
+Please consider cite our paper if you find this work useful.

 ```
 @article{zhao2024bento,